digi-Borg/M19-Crypto_Wallet/README.md

 ---
 ## Technologies

 The software operates on python 3.9 with the installation package imports embedded with Anaconda3 installation.
-The application was developed in Jupyter Lab 3.4.4 notebook, using Granache and Streamlit v1.10.0.
+The application was developed in VSCode 1.69, using Granache and Streamlit v1.10.0.
 Below are installation sites and libraries for imported tools to run the program.
 The application for GUI uses Streamlit to create and run the blockchain transactions, ledgers and validations.

 ---